 The question becomes where to start, and the answer is: in staffing.
 Your hospital/clinic’s staffing plans and policies must ensure that all your employees understand that your patients are at the core of your business.
 A few musts to achieving that are:

-Hire the right kind of people: You might have the most-skilled doctors and nurses in the industry, but to provide a consistent, high-quality healthcare experience, you need to ensure that all of your customer-facing employees display the same level of customer-centricity as your doctors and nurses — they need to exhibit similar levels of empathy and communicate as effectively.
-So make sure you check for these skills while hiring even for your front office and admin staff.
+Hire the right kind of people: You might have the most skilled doctors and nurses in the industry, but to provide a consistent, high-quality healthcare experience, you need to ensure that all of your customer-facing employees display the same level of customer-centricity as your doctors and nurses — they need to exhibit similar levels of empathy and communicate as effectively.
+So make sure you check for these customer service skills while hiring even for your front office and admin staff.